Autobiography of Harkhuf: Right side of entrance (Fourteen lines)

 Harkhuf accounts his expedition to Yam (located in Upper Nubia), the first time with his father, bearing gifts and products.
 The second trip was done alone where he traveled back through other foreign lands, noting that this has not been done by anyone else before, and again, bearing beautiful gifts.
 The third trip to Yam, he found that the ruler had gone to Tjemeh-land to smite the Tjemeh; however, Harkhuf was able to please the ruler of Yam, and Yam's ruler praised all the gods.

 Left side of entrance (Ten lines)

 After satisfying the ruler of Yam, Harkhuf came down through the south of Irtjet and north of Setju.
 He found their ruler, who was impressed by all of his goods and products as well as the numerous troops from Yam with him, and led him with an escort to Irtjet's mountain path.

 On the far right (Twenty-six lines)

-Harkhuf's tomb describes the text of a letter he received from the king Neferkare, where he vividly expresses his eagerness to see the pygmy whom Harkhuf was bringing back with him.
+Harkhuf's tomb describes the text of a letter he received from the king Neferkare (ie. Pepi II), where he vividly expresses his eagerness to see the pygmy whom Harkhuf was bringing back with him.
 For his success, Harkhuf is promised with many worthy honors by the king.

 Harkhuf's expeditions stated the only purpose was to reach Yam, acquire the desired products, and return to Egypt.